charlesaraya/pokedex-go/README.md

 - Refactor the codebase for better organization, readability, and testability.
 - Implement a party system where players can manage a team of Pokémon that can gain experience and level up.
 - Enable Pokémon evolution, allowing caught Pokémon to evolve after meeting certain conditions (e.g., time-based or level-based).
-- Persist user data by saving the Pokédex to disk, enabling progress to be saved between sessions.
 - Improve exploration by providing navigational choices (e.g., "left" or "right") rather than manually typing out area names.
 - Add random wild Pokémon encounters while exploring different locations.
 - Introduce different types of Poké Balls (e.g., Poké Balls, Great Balls, Ultra Balls) with varying catch rates to make capturing more strategic.